How to Sync Android Apps to SD Card? Ways, Tricks, & FAQs

 For the users whose devices do not allow them to format the card as internal storage, they can use ADB tool to adopt SD card as internal storage.
 This performance should be operated in a computer:

-- Use a USB cable to connect your phone to computer.
+- Use a USB cable to connect your phone to the computer.
 Then you need to open USB debugging on your phone and connect the phone as MTP device so the computer can detect the device.

 - Turn on Command Prompt/Terminal on your computer.
 For example, if you are using Windows 10, you can press Windows+ X to open the Power Users menu and then tap on Command Prompt or Command Prompt (Admin).